 Eastertide at Kentwell

-We'll also be serving delicious Lunches and Teas in our Stable Yard Restaurant and in the Hayloft Tearoom.
+We'll also be serving delicious Lunches and Teas in our Stableyard Tearoom.
 No wonder it's one of our most popular weekends of the year!

 We will have over 100 Tudors around the Manor carrying out various everyday activities as if they were in the year 1594.

 Easter is a curious amalgamation of Pagan and Christian traditions.
 Eggs represent the rebirth of the sun.
 Hot cross buns too have pagan roots and were hung up to ward off evil.
 And did you know Good Friday is the second most important day of the year for witches?

 The Bakehouse will be very busy baking hot cross buns (donations for which go to charity).
 The cooks create a big feast for Easter Sunday.
 Visit the Needlewomen and hang something on their Trinity Tree and discuss the politics and news of the times with the Gentlefolk.
 All around the manor 16th Century life will be continuing as usual.